dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

   - These locked instructions enforce the minimal requirements for atomic operations
     - Operations are atomic and cannot be partially done by being interrupted mid way
     - Data races with torn reads and writes don't happen
-    - Memory locations are read and written directly without depending on cache for performance
     - Memory bus locks are taken to prevent concurrent modifications
     - Concurrent operations happen one after the other and enforce a clear modification total order
     - Total modification order of one atomic variable is maintained across all threads